-Türk Göğüs Kalp Damar Cerrahisi Dergisi-Turkish Journal Of Thoracic And Cardiovascular Surgery, cilt.25, ss.174-179, 2017 (SCI Expanded İndekslerine Giren Dergi)
+Türk Göğüs Kalp Damar Cerrahisi Dergisi-Turkish Journal Of Thoracic And Cardiovascular Surgery, cilt.25, sa.2, ss.174-179, 2017 (SCI Expanded İndekslerine Giren Dergi)

 who developed sternal wound complications following complex